nhalle/rat-openfield-maskrcnn/README.md

 # Object detection: Tracking Rats in Open Field Videos

-This project makes use of the [Mask R-CNN](https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow <2.
-This project tracks the movement of rats in open field videos using a Mask R-CNN model *mask_rcnn_rat_cfg_0005.h5*
+This project tracks the movement of rats in open field videos using the [Mask R-CNN](https://github.com/matterport/Mask_RCNN) repository and a Mask R-CNN model *mask_rcnn_rat_cfg_0005.h5*

 ## Description